libevm/website/source/_posts/simpfi-origins-irenedao.md

 ![](https://i.imgur.com/wFjTHV4.png)

-Now, I had tier-3 sub DM access, but I had plan the DMs too, the two things I was concerned about:
+Now, I had tier-3 sub DM access, but I had to plan the DMs too, the two things I was concerned about:

 - I didn't want to be a clown that instantly texts back
 - I needed to take into account timezones